-Abercorn Trust, Inc., in partnership with Mr. John Paul DeJoria, propose to build two residential properties and associated infrastructure on a parcel at Cedar Tree Point, located on the northwest coast of Barbuda.
+Abercorn Trust, Inc. proposes to build a residential properties and associated infrastructure on a parcel at Cedar Tree Point, located on the northwest coast of Barbuda.

 The Abercorn Residence is envisioned as a 15,000 square feet villa on the northern and western section of the property leased by Abercorn Trust, Inc. The Abercorn Residence is planned as a traditional style residence, utilizing wood-frame construction.
-The second residence, the DeJoria Residence, is envisioned as a 16,000 square feet villa at the south end of the property leased to Abercorn Trust, Inc. The DeJoria Residence is envisioned as a more contemporary home, using modern materials (concrete, steel, glass, etc.).
-Construction is not expected to commence for 3-4 years after Approval in Principle is secured.

-Each residence is designed to consist of several smaller buildings connected by terraces and pathways into a single unit.
+The Abercorn Residence is designed to consist of several smaller buildings connected by terraces and pathways into a single unit.
 When completed, the Abercorn Residence will consist of nine smaller units arranged in a formal, rectilinear style on a raised, boardwalk-like platform, in addition to a small storage shed at the ground level.
-The DeJoria Residence will comprise eight smaller buildings laid out in a linear, naturalistic style.
-The residence will include living space, several small guest houses, gym, pools, gardens and terraces, as well as space for staff, security, and other support services.
-Both residences are planned to be one-story residences, with the exception of a second-story security watch structure planned as part of the Abercorn Residence.
+The residence is planned to be one-story, with the exception of a second-story security watch structure.

 The Cedar Tree Point site currently lacks any infrastructure for public utilities (water, sewer, electricity).
-To accommodate these needs, a back-of-house area is planned east of the residences, within the 1000' security buffer surrounding the Abercorn Trust, Inc. property.
+To accommodate these needs, a back-of-house area is planned east of the residence, within the 1000' security buffer surrounding the Abercorn Trust, Inc. property.